Wee-Bey Brice: Season four

 Wee-Bey's teenage son, Namond Brice, becomes involved in the drug trade with Bodie Broadus.
 Namond is responsible for Wee-Bey's fish.
-De'Londa and Namond visit Wee-Bey regularly and Wee-Bey gives Namond advice on life, especially about surviving on the streets.
-When Brianna Barksdale cuts off the monthly payments that the Barksdale organization had been making to the Brices, Namond is pressured into dealing by his mother.
+De'Londa and Namond regularly visit Wee-Bey, who gives Namond advice on life, especially about surviving on the streets.
+When Brianna Barksdale cuts off the monthly payments that the Barksdale organization was making to the Brices, Namond is pressured into dealing by his mother.

 Howard "Bunny" Colvin takes a liking to Namond after dealing with him in the special program for troubled youth that Colvin is supervising.
-Seeing potential in the boy, Colvin approaches Wee-Bey and asks his permission to take Namond into his home.
+Seeing potential in the boy, Colvin approaches Wee-Bey and asks permission to take Namond into his home.
 Colvin tells Wee-Bey that the changing face of the drug trade and Namond's capabilities in other areas make him better suited to a life off the streets.

 Though initially reluctant, Wee-Bey agrees that Colvin's offer gives Namond the best chance of escaping the drug trade and making something of himself.
-Acknowledging that anything would be preferable to a life as a soldier, Wee-Bey orders De'Londa to allow Colvin to assume guardianship of Namond, implicitly threatening her when she appears reluctant to let Namond go.
+Acknowledging that anything is preferable to a life as a soldier, Wee-Bey orders De'Londa to allow Colvin to assume guardianship of Namond, implicitly threatening her when she appears reluctant to let Namond go.